borg286/sevtech/README.md

 * It doesn't use more hunger than walking

 * When digging diagonally down you don't have to make the pathway 3 tall.
 A 2 tall stairway allows for fast travel up.
-Still the same jerkyness going down.
+Still the same jerkiness going down.
 But now you don’t have to jump going up.

 If this feature is game-breaking and you have control over the configs, go to cyclic's configs and disable stepheightdefault and create a new character.
 If you’re already established see if the admin can cheat the apple to you.